maxhardt/data-modeling-with-postgres/README.md

 # Sparkify ETL for analytics

-This application processes data the Sparkify music streaming startup.
+This application processes data for the fictional Sparkify music streaming startup.

 To support their analytical use cases, the data is organized in a star schema to allow convenient queries over customer interactions.
 For example, the number of songs played by specific specific users or artists may be directly queried from the `songplays` *fact* table.
 The queries then may be enriched by joining data from the *dimension* tables `users`, `songs`, `artists` and `time`, for example by filtering by the day of week.